 The Time Tracker Interface is comprised of two (2) sections - the Records List and the Time Tracker.

-All project tasks that have been assigned to you will display in a List View under Records List, organized by project.
+The Records List on the left, by default, will display only Projects that are "In Progress" or "Not Started" and where there are tasks assigned to you.
+Tasks that have been assigned to you will display in a List View under Records List, organized by project.
 Click the > arrow to expand a project and see the tasks underneath.
 The task list provides details beside it such as the parent task, planned and actual effort, start date, finish date and status for each task.
+The Records List will display Projects in alphabetical order.

 Because you have selected the task for which you need to enter time, the first two fields (Object Type and Record) will be pre-populated for you and do not need to be changed.

-By default, the Daily view shows you time logged against project tasks for the current date.
+To switch to the Daily View, click on the Daily Tab.
+The Daily view shows you time logged against project tasks for the current date.
 If no time has been logged for the current date, no project tasks will be displayed in the Time Tracker.
+If there is time already logged against a task, Time Tracker filters time entries by OwnerID.
+This means you only see time entries where you are the Owner.
 To view time logged for a different date, you can use any of the following methods:

 1. Click on the Calendar icon and select a date from the applicable month.